Legal Advocates For Injured Workers In Missouri

-What You Need To Know About Workers’ Comp In Missouri
+What You Need To Know About Missouri Workers’ Comp Laws

 Report your injury immediately to your employer.
 Failing to report your injury to your employer within 30 days may jeopardize your ability to receive workers’ compensation benefits.

 If you hand-deliver your workers’ compensation notice, keep a record of the date and time of the delivery along with the full name and title of the person to whom it was delivered.
-After reporting your injury, your employer should arrange for the necessary medical treatment and the filing of the reports with the division.
+After reporting your injury, your employer should arrange the necessary medical treatment and file the reports with the division.

 Get Medical Coverage